How to Buy an Extended Car Warranty and Avoid Scams

 - Get quotes before even going to the dealership

 - Get multiple quotes to compare price and coverage

 - If you can't find information on the company at the Better Business Bureau don't buy from them.

-Do You Need an Extended Warranty?
+Do You Even Need Extended Warranty Coverage?

 You must decide if you need the coverage.
 The cost to repair today's high tech vehicles is rising and you don't want to get stuck with a several thousand dollar repair bill down the road.
 Depending on your situation there are times when you should consider coverage and times when you definitely don't need it.
 One covered repair can pay for the entire cost of the plan.

 - You purchased a used vehicle that is past the factory warranty period

 - You bought a new car and plan to keep it longer than the manufacturers coverage

 - You plan to sell your car to a private party in a few years and want to increase resale value